Complete the form to see how our attorneys may be able to assist you

 Littler Xmpt is an innovative process developed by experienced wage and hour lawyers to enable employers to effectively prepare for and deal with misclassification claims.
 Littler Xmpt™ equips management with an effective defense and creates a strong evidentiary record to either defeat an exemption challenge or mitigate the risks.

 Littler Xmpt provides several valuable services to our clients, including the following:

 Littler’s team of wage and hour lawyers has a wealth of experience in assisting employers with misclassification claims, enabling us to anticipate those positions that are the most vulnerable to litigation and to equip employers with the best strategy to fend off legal action.

-Finally, the Practice Group’s Wage and Hour Counsel blog, ASAPs and Insights, which are available by email subscription, provide timely articles and alerts to keep clients informed of the many changes that are constantly occurring in this important area of law.
+Finally, the practice group’s ASAPs and Insights, which are available by email subscription, provide timely articles and alerts to keep clients informed of the many changes that are constantly occurring in this important area of law.